opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 my_boolean_field: FALSE
 ```

-Boolean literals should be used in boolean filters and can be either TRUE or FALSE keywords (non case sensitive)
+A boolean literal can either be a TRUE or a FALSE keyword (non case sensitive).
+It should be used in boolean filters.

 <div class=“clearfix”></div>
-### Geometry literal
+#### Geometry literal

 > Example of geometry literal